kulics/koral/book-en/document.md

 This can be thought of as an `if elseif else` structure relative to other languages.

 ## Condition Judgment
-If we need to judge a flag, we can use the `? expression.. expression {} expression {}` statement, the statement implements multiple conditional matching, and the matching condition is used to execute the corresponding logic, so that it will only execute the statement with successful matching.
+If we need to judge a flag, we can use the `? expression : expression {} expression {}` statement, the statement implements multiple conditional matching, and the matching condition is used to execute the corresponding logic, so that it will only execute the statement with successful matching.

 E.g:
 ```
 ?
-I..
-1 {
+I : 1 {
      ......
 } 2 {
      ......